JackobPunch/IndustrialSolutionsOfElectricDrives/README.md

    <img src="https://github.com/JackobPunch/IndustrialSolutionsOfElectricDrives/blob/main/gif.gif" alt="GIF" />
 </div>

-The project demonstrates how to handle basic digital I/O using the FPGA on the Digilent Arty Z7-10 board.

 More folders and projects will be added as the course progresses, covering further implementations of both FPGA and microcontroller systems for controlling industrial electric drives.

 ---